yianni-ververis/qlik-sense-wordpress-plugin/README.md

 # Qlik Sense Wordpress Plugin

-#### This is a simple plugin to connect to your Qlick Sense server and create a mashup by getting the object with a shortcode inside a post or page within the admin panel
+#### This is a simple plugin to connect to your Qlik Sense server and create a mashup by getting the object with a shortcode inside a post or page within the admin panel

 ##### This is created with Wordpress 4.8.3